Blood in Stool? Here’s Why…

 Also, eating large meals can cause your digestive system to work harder, so eating less food at more regular intervals will give it a break, and help heal your symptoms.

 This is when the lining of your stomach becomes inflamed or irritated.
 As well as blood in stool, other gastritis symptoms include belching, nausea and vomiting, bloating, and upper abdominal pain.

 To heal gastritis cut out spicy, fatty, and fried foods, as well as acidic foods like tomatoes and oranges as they’ll irritate your stomach.

 Eat plenty of vegetables, fruits, high-quality proteins and healthy fats.
 And try to supplement your diet with foods rich in probiotics, fiber, antioxidants like vitamin C, vitamin B12, electrolytes and omega-3 fatty acids.
-Also, don’t eat anything within three to fours to bedtime so you can sleep with your food already digested.
+Also, don’t eat anything within three to four hours before bedtime so you can sleep with your food already digested.

-Stress is also a factor in gastritis, so try to ease your workload, and take some time out to relax.
-You can try some of my deep mind meditation programs to put your body in a more relaxed state.
+Stress is also a major factor in gastritis, so try to ease your workload, and take some time out to relax.
+Try my breathwork techniques to turn off stress and put your body in a more relaxed state.

 Every Sunday, I offer free breathwork meditations online which are not only great for de-stressing and relaxation, but also have some scientifically proven physiological benefits.
 You can join one of my upcoming sessions here